ruppel/fail2ban-recidive-subnet/README.md

 Then you can adapt the configuration to your needs.

 - `enabled`
-  - This enabled or disabled the jail
+  - This enables or disables the jail
   - My setting:
     - `enabled = true`
 - `action`